 The last point on the list is “grammatical range and accuracy.”
-This means have a variety of sentence structures (simple, compound, complex, compound-complex) and a mastery of verb tenses.
+This means having a variety of sentence structures (simple, compound, complex, compound-complex) and a mastery of verb tenses.
 Parallelism is something that most students don’t fully understand, yet it is not difficult to learn.
 I teach this to my students in one 90 minutes class, and by the end of the lesson they understand it so well they are sick of my examples!

 Like learning how to use a comma or semi-colon, it is not difficult, yet it is quite impressive.
 Your examiner will see your writing and mark you higher than other students on that basis.

 Of course, as I said, there is no cheating the system – if all you know how to do is make your writing parallel and punctuated, it doesn’t help.
 But it is a huge boost to your armoury of English language skills and will be a pleasant surprise for the examiner.

 An IELTS Example of Parallelism

 Look at the following line graph, which was taken from an actual IELTS exam paper.
 Let’s examine how we might use parallelism in our answer.

 The line graph shows the unemployment rates in both the United States and Japan between March, 1993, and March, 1999.
 It compares changes in the percentage of people who were unemployed in these countries over a six year period.

 Can you find any examples of parallelism?
 Well, for a start we have listed two countries.
 Here’s an example that makes the first sentence incorrect: